 "What about his kids?
 Can they eat chocolate?"

 "Why?
 What happened to him in the war?"

 I still was not happy about extending the agony of the road trip, but it was inevitable.
-I started to wonder now if I might be able to find out why a wise man wouldn't eat chocolate.
+I wanted to find out why a wise man wouldn't eat chocolate.
 Could he have been tortured with chocolate somehow?
 Maybe an angel appeared to him and promised to deliver him safely home from the war if he vowed never to eat candy bars again.
-Adults won't ask things like that, but given the chance I probably would.
+I didn't think adults asked things like that but given a chance, I probably would.

 So we went to see Uncle Andrew.

-Uncle Andrew's house was huge compared to the houses I knew, so I thought it must be true that he was a successful and important person.
-There were the familiar prints in gilded frames of Joseph Smith and Blonde Jesus.
-There were doilies on the arms of the couches and, just like my mom's other aunts and uncles' houses, everything smelled like Ben-Gay.
+Uncle Andrew's house was huge compared to the homes I knew, so I thought it must be true that he was an important person.
+The familiar prints in gilded frames of Joseph Smith and Blonde Jesus were there.
+There were doilies on the arms of the couches and, just like my mom's other aunts' and uncles' houses, everything smelled like Ben-Gay.
 Also, the house had a basement that wasn't like the few gross basements I had seen when we lived in Mesa.
 The basements I had seen there had dirt floors and were where the hot water heater was.
-They smelled of insecticide and us kids were forbidden from going in without a grown-up.
-Technically, I think they were cellars or crawl spaces, but the hastily built cinder block houses in the area where we were living in Tucson by then didn't have even those.
+They smelled of insecticide, and we kids were forbidden from going in without a grown-up.
+Technically, they were cellars or crawl spaces.
+Still, the hastily built cinder block houses in the area where we lived in Tucson didn't even have those.

 But I was cut short.